Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 The value `requires_grad` here tells PyTorch that these values can change, which we need it to do... very shortly!

 First, though, let's create a **latent** variable.
-A "latent" value is a value that is the _result_ of operations on other non-latent tensors.
+A "latent" value is a value that is the _result_ of operations on other non-latent tensors---connecting the activation of some neurons together with a new one.
 For instance, if I multiplied our two tensors together, we can create our very own latent tensor.

 ```python
 my_latent_value = var_1*var_2